10 Amazing Reasons To Eat Cinnamon Every Day

 2. Lowering Cholesterol

 When you’re levels of low density lipoproteins (LDL) aren’t controlled, you may face major health risks and reduced heart health.
-Studies have shown that a minimum of 1 gram of cinnamon a day encouraged healthier blood sugar levels amongst type 2 diabetics.
 You can find more information in my article how to lower cholesterol naturally.

 3. Treating Yeast Infections

 Treating yeast infections is one of the most surprisingly effective medical benefits that comes from cinnamon.
 Studies have shown that it had the ability to prevent the infection from developing even when it became resistant to medication.
 Cinnamon oil is the most common way for people to get the best results for this issue.
 For more natural treatments have a look at my article how to treat yeast infection naturally.

 4. Reducing Inflammation